murikistudio/murikistudio.com.br/pages/games/mole-maniacs/terms-and-conditions.md

 - [Google Play Services](https://policies.google.com/terms)
 - [AdMob](https://developers.google.com/admob/terms)

-You should be aware that there are certain things that Muriki Game Studio will not take responsibility for.
+You should be aware that there are certain things that {{ site.title }} will not take responsibility for.
 Certain functions of the app will require the app to have an active internet connection.
-The connection can be Wi-Fi or provided by your mobile network provider, but Muriki Game Studio cannot take responsibility for the app not working at full functionality if you don’t have access to Wi-Fi, and you don’t have any of your data allowance left.
+The connection can be Wi-Fi or provided by your mobile network provider, but
+{{ site.title }} cannot take responsibility for the app not working at full functionality if you don’t have access to Wi-Fi, and you don’t have any of your data allowance left.